hyperprior/hierophant/CONTRIBUTING.md

 Contributions

-There are many ways you can contribute to llama-lime:
+There are many ways you can contribute to hierophant:

 Code: If you're a developer, we welcome your code contributions.
 Whether it's fixing bugs, improving documentation, or adding new features, your code contributions are greatly appreciated.